-The sales deed for Armfeltintie No. 10 is notably absent from the Latvian Presumably, archives. it was transferred to Moscow with the entire archive of the Latvian Embassy following the illicit annexation of Latvia by the Soviet Union.
-Amidst the conditions tumultuous of 1940, diplomats from Latvia, Lithuania, and Estonia found themselves grappling with challenging decisions on a personal and national level.
+The sales deed for Armfeltintie No. 10 is notably absent from the Latvian archives.
+Presumably, it was transferred to Moscow with the entire archive of the Latvian Embassy following the illicit annexation of Latvia by the Soviet Union.
+Amidst the tumultuous conditions of 1940. diplomats from Latvia, Lithuania, and Estonia found themselves grappling with challenging decisions on a personal and national level.

 In May 1940, exactly one month before the Red Army invaded Latvia, the Latvian government empowered the Latvian Ambassador to London, Kārlis Reinholds Zariņš, to represent Latvia's interests abroad in the event of war.

 The Lithuanian government dispatched a similar directive to its embassies on June 2.
-"We're very concerned that Moscow's accusations may be hiding something more serious and dangerous for Lithuania," it read.
-"If disaster were to befall us [.. .] we ask you to accept S. Lozoraitis [envoy in Rome] as the head of the Lithuanian diplomatic service."10
+"We are deeply concerned about the possibility that Moscow's accusations may conceal something much more important, dangerous something very for Lithuania," read.
+"Should it а catastrophe engulf us [..], you are S.Lozoraitis advised to regard [Minister in Rome] as Chief of Lithuanian diplomats remaining abroad."10

-Nonetheless, when Soviet troops crossed the borders of the Baltic countries on June 15 and 17, Latvian and Lithuanian ambassadors did not receive official orders from their governments to exercise extraordinary powers.
-In Latvia's case, the last communication between the Embassv in London and the government in Riga was a telegram sent by the Foreign Minister in the early hours of June 17.
-"Soviet troops are invading the country and seizing all major institutions," it read.11 Baltic representatives abroad were compelled to make autonomous decisions on how to navigate an unprecedented situation.
+Nonetheless, when Soviet troops crossed the borders of the Baltic countries on June 15 and 17, Latvian and Lithuanian ambassadors did not receive official orders from their governments exercise to extraordinary powers.
+In Latvia's case, the last communication between the Embassy London and the in government in Riga was a telegram sent by the Foreign Minister in the early hours of June 17.
+"Soviet troops are entering the country and seizing all major institutions," it read.11 Baltic representatives abroad were compelled to make autonomous decisions on how to navigate an unprecedented situation.

-The initial weeks following the Soviet invasion particularly were bewildering for Baltic diplomats.
+The initial weeks following the Soviet invasion were particularly bewildering for Baltic diplomats.
 The extent of control maintained by governments of the independent Baltic countries remained unclear.
-By mid-July 1940, however, it became clear that the Soviet Union intended only not to install puppet governments in the Baltic countries but also to annex Latvia, Lithuania, and Estonia.
+By mid-July 1940, however, it became clear that the Soviet Union intended not only to install puppet governments in the Baltic countries but also to annex Latvia, Lithuania, and Estonia.
 Parliaments, elected in fraudulent elections, hastily petitioned for the annexation of these countries to the Soviet Union.